-With amazing views in every direction, it's no wonder that Jackson Hole is home to artists who work in a variety of media.
-Paintings, photography, and sculpture are fun to look at and make a treasured souvenir of your Wyoming experience.
+With amazing views in every direction, it's no wonder that Jackson Hole is home to plenty of artists who work in a variety of media.
+Take a trip to one of the many galleries to see the excellent paintings, photography, and sculptures being made by Wyoming locals.
 Art galleries can be found around Jackson, with many concentrated along Broadway and Deloney Avenue.
 Here are some highlights:

-- The Legacy Gallery - fine Western paintings and sculpture from contemporary and deceased American artists
+- The Legacy Gallery: Western paintings and sculpture from contemporary and deceased American artists

-- Wilcox Gallery - in addition to Western-themed paintings and sculpture this gallery offers fine woodwork and drawings
+- Wilcox Gallery: In addition to Western-themed paintings and sculpture this gallery offers woodwork and drawings